MilanObrenovic/kubernetes/README.md

   # So, here we say only kick off liveness probe checks after 5 seconds.
   initialDelaySeconds: 5

   # Number of seconds after which the probe times out.
-Defaults to 1 second
+  # Defaults to 1 second.
   timeoutSeconds: 1

   # Minimum consecutive failures for the probe to be considered failed after having succeeded.